SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A dangling/wild reference is a reference
 Link rot is the process of links becoming dangling/wild references.

+A smart pointer is a pointer with some other features (e.g. automatic memory management or bounds checking).
 Dereferencing takes a value that is a reference and returns the refernced value.
 In most C-family languages (of the ones I can write, C# and Rust) to dereference you use the dereference operator *.
 In Rust, the Trait that controls the behavior of the dereference operator is Deref, which has a method deref implementing dereferencing